TbLtzk/fabric-dev-harness/go-chaincode-cheatsheet.md

 	err := stub.PutState(key, bytes)

 PutState accepts a string as key parameter and a byte array as value (and only a byte array).
+If a value for the given key exists, it is overwritten.

+NOTE: this method modifies the world state.
+Any chaincode operation using this method has to be called via invoke (not query)

+### DelState
+Delete value from the ledger.

+    key := args[0]
+    err := stub.DelState(key)

+DelState accepts a string as key parameter.

 NOTE: this method modifies the world state.
 Any chaincode operation using this method has to be called via invoke (not query)